 '''

+select USERNAME

+from DBA_USERS

 where PASSWORD_VERSIONS like '%10G%'

 and USERNAME <> 'ANONYMOUS';

 '''

-9. Use the list of accounts returned from the query in step 8 to expire all the accounts that still have the 10G password version.
+9. Use the list of accounts returned from the query in step 8 to expire all the accounts that still have the 10g password version.
 Expire the accounts using the following syntax, where username is a name on the list returned by the query: